|

 (The small squares - one is on the trunk of the tree and

-the four others integrated into the apartment block).
+the four others integrated into the stylised apartment block).

 To complete this task I had to make some special "Japanese" chasing/inlay tools.